Peniche Portugal Travel Guide

 A simple, relatively flat, and scenic walk (approx. 5-7 km one-way) with beautiful ocean views, dunes of sand, and distinct beaches.
 Suitable for all fitness levels.

 Always check local weather and sea conditions before engaging in water sports.
 Adhere to all safety guidelines provided by instructors or tour operators.
-For boat trips to Berlengas, the sea can be choppy; motion sickness medication is advised for sensitive individuals.
+For boat trips to Berlengas, the sea can be choppy; motion sickness medication is advised for private individuals.

 Take classes on how to surf or participate in the MEO Rip Curl Pro Portugal for a full immersion into Peniche's renowned surf scene.

-Many surfing schools and hostels in Peniche and Baleal feature yoga classes, often tailored for surfers to help flexibility and recovery.
+Many surfing schools and youth hostels in Peniche and Baleal feature yoga classes, often tailored for surfers to help flexibility and recovery.
 A few offer integrated yoga and surf retreat packages.

 Seek out quieter beaches or less crowded times at popular spots to find personal peace and truly unwind.